ninori9/GraphGenerationBackend/Tutorial.md

 This command clones the fabric-samples repository, and installs the required binaries and Docker images.

 ### Change to test network directory
 Execute `cd fabric-samples/test-network` to change to the directory of the test network.
-From here all the following commands can be executed.
+From here all the following commands related to the Fabric network can be executed.

 ### Adapt network configuration
 You can adapt parameters such as block size by editing the <strong>fabric-samples/test-network/configtx/configtx.yaml</strong> file.